-Navios Holdings has currently agreed to waive its right to exchange its common stock for shares of Class B Common Stock in connection with the effectiveness on February 17, 2012 of our registration statement filed in relation to our Senior Notes.
+Navios Holdings has currently agreed to waive its right to exchange its common stock for shares of Class B Common Stock.
 If and when Navios Holdings exchanges its common stock for Class B Common Stock, it is anticipated that Navios Holdings would control greater than 90% of the voting power, which would be significantly more than its economic interest in us.
 The parties have also waived the classified board provisions at this time.

-Pursuant to an Assignment and Succession agreement dated December 17, 2012, Peers Business Inc. ("Peers") a Panamanian corporation assumed all rights and obligations of Grandall under the Shareholders' agreement.
+Pursuant to an Assignment and Succession agreement dated December 17, 2012, Peers, a Panamanian corporation, assumed all rights and obligations of Grandall under the Shareholders' agreement.